Norwalk Bike/Walk Commission

 3. Review, promote, and update the City of Norwalk's Pedestrian Plan.

-4.1 Have a representative on the Plan of Conservation and Development Committee.5.
-Coordinate and promote public awareness campaigns, education, and events related to bicycle and pedestrian issues.
+6. Coordinate and promote public awareness campaigns, education, and events related to bicycle and pedestrian issues.

 Mayor's Challenge for Safer People, Safer Streets